jneless/emqx-docs/en_US/data-integration/tablestore.md

 - Understanding of EMQX data integration [rules](./rules.md).
 - Knowledge of how [data integration](./data-bridges.md) works in EMQX.

-### Create a Database Instance
+### Create a Time Series Table

 1. Log in to the [Tablestore console](https://account.alibabacloud.com/login/login.htm?spm=5176.12901015-2.0.0.1a364b84fgwsH6).
+2. Create a time series model instance.
+Provide a name for the instance, such as `emqx-demo`.
+For detailed instructions on creating an instance, refer to the [Tablestore official documentation](https://www.alibabacloud.com/help/en/tablestore/getting-started/use-timeseries-model-in-tablestore-console?spm=a2c63.p38356.help-menu-27278.d_1_2_0.6d7d5e92tyvDzj#section-247-wkm-e7a).
-2. Navigate to **Instances**.
+3. Navigate to the **Instance Management** page.
-3. In the **Instance Details** tab, select **Time Series Table** and click the **Create Time Series Table** button.
+4. In the **Instance Details** tab, select **Time Series Tables** and click the **Create Time Series Table** button.
-4. Provide a name for the instance, for example, `qa-ots-series`.
+5. Configure the time series table information, providing a name for the table, such as `timeseries_demo_with_data`.
+Click **Confirm**.

 ![img](./assets/tablestore_instance_manage.png)

-For detailed instructions on creating an instance, refer to the [official Tablestore documentation](https://www.alibabacloud.com/help/en/tablestore/getting-started/procedure-of-using-tablestore?spm=a2c63.p38356.0.i2).

 ### Manage a Time Series Table